sophdeng/sophdeng.github.io/about.md

 Being early or very early at four hyper-growth startups has been ridiculously masochistic.
 At the same time, there's no other better way to learn how to build companies and things people want.
 I hope some of my thinking will be interesting to you.

-🛎️ If you want to subscribe to my writing, do so <a href="https://mirror.xyz/0x32721B54a9e3B5ec2eCc539EbB73F35c4c816b8c/subscribe">here via my Mirror</a>.
+🛎️ If you want to subscribe to my writing, do so <a href="https://mirror.xyz/0x32721B54a9e3B5ec2eCc539EbB73F35c4c816b8c/subscribe">here via Mirror</a>.
 You will need a crypto wallet.
 That's what happens when I make the rules.

 💌 If you want to chat, DM me on <a href="https://twitter.com/sophdeng">Twitter</a>.